 Click-through rate (CTR) is calculated Impressions ÷ Clicks.
 The % of views or impressions that result in clicks to the advertiser site.
 The CTR gives you an indication of how effective a creative or communication or campaign is, depending on the placement position.

 Conversion rate (CR) is: Conversions ÷ Clicks = conversion rate.
 This refers to the percentage of visitors who visited an advertiser’s site, who then went on to make a purchase.
-This is a vital metric for advertisers as it imperative that they can convert users once they land on their website.
-The average affiliate CR should be compared with the website’s overall CR on a regular basis.
+This is a vital metric for an affiliate channel as it is imperative that they can convert users once they land on their website.
+The average affiliate conversion rate should be compared with the website’s overall conversion rate on a regular basis.

 New vs return customers refers to the percentage of consumers who are first-time-customers i.e. new to an advertiser and those who have purchased with an advertiser before.
 You can read more about new vs returning customers here.